-As stated in the NHS Test & Trace Guidelines, one in three individuals with COVID-19 do not display any symptoms and are therefore spreading the virus unknowingly.
+As stated in the NHS Test and Trace Guidelines, one in three individuals with COVID-19 do not display any symptoms and are therefore spreading the virus unknowingly.
 Identifying these individuals is saving lives.

-Opening up Lateral Flow Testing to trace those not displaying symptoms is effectively one of the most important factors in assisting to find positive cases earlier & ultimately break any hidden chains of transmission.
-The simple & fast nature of the test helps to identify those spreading the infection quickly & encourage immediate self-isolation to prevent any further spread.
+Opening up Lateral Flow Testing to trace those not displaying symptoms is effectively one of the most important factors in assisting to find positive cases earlier and ultimately break any hidden chains of transmission.
+The simple and fast nature of the test helps to identify those spreading the infection quickly and encourage immediate self-isolation to prevent any further spread.
 Thousands of positive COVID cases have already been detected using the Rapid Antigen tests.

 How do lateral flow tests work?

-Unlike PCR testing (involving complex laboratory equipment & highly trained staff), lateral flow tests are processed on the spot & return a result far quicker.
-The lateral flow tests offer a means of quick testing for SARS-CoV-2 (the virus that causes COVID-19) - typically delivering a result in 15-30 minutes.
-The test itself is both small and portable & can be administered with minimal training – eliminating the intricate transport & laboratory procedures required for PCR testing.
+Unlike PCR testing (involving complex laboratory equipment and highly trained staff), lateral flow tests are processed on the spot and return a result far quicker.
+The lateral flow tests offer a means of quick testing for SARS-CoV-2 (the virus that causes COVID-19) – typically delivering a result in 15-30 minutes.
+The test itself is both small and portable and can be administered with minimal training – eliminating the intricate transport and laboratory procedures required for PCR testing.

 Lateral flow testing is an established technology, adapted to detect antigens that are present when an individual has contracted COVID-19.
-The test-kit is a hand-held device with an absorbent pad at one end & a reading window at the other.
+The test-kit is a hand-held device with an absorbent pad at one end and a reading window at the other.
 Inside the device is a strip of test paper that changes color in the presence of COVID-19 antigens.
-However, the speed & convenience of these tests does come at the expense of accuracy – meaning care has to be taken in both the interpretation & communication of the results.
+However, the speed and convenience of these tests does come at the expense of accuracy – meaning care has to be taken in both the interpretation and communication of the results.

 How accurate are they?

-In terms of reporting the accuracy levels of lateral flow diagnostic tests, there are two key considerations – sensitivity & specificity.
+In terms of reporting the accuracy levels of lateral flow diagnostic tests, there are two key considerations – sensitivity and specificity.